 Operating hours: 10:00 am to 11:00 pm

-We will not leave Bacolod without bringing home pasalubong to our loved ones, friends and colleagues.
-We head off to Bongbong’s, the number one pasalubong center in the region and bought piaya, barquillos and biscocho.
+We will not leave Bacolod without bringing home pasalubong to our loved ones, friends, and colleagues.
+We head off to Bongbong’s, the number one pasalubong center in the region and bought piaya, barquillos, and biscocho.
 I also bought t-shirts for my mother, for me and for my daughter (Php280 each).
-Buy your pasalubong goodies here because prices are much higher in the airport.
+Buy your pasalubong goodies here because prices are much higher at the airport.

 Location: (the nearest branch in Tamera Plaza Inn)

 Lopue’s East Centre, Burgos Avenue Ext. corner Circumferential Rd., Villamonte, Bacolod, Negros Occidental 6100

 Souvenir items are much cheaper outside so we bought key chains (Php35) and ref magnets (Php50) in street vendors just outside Bongbong’s.